jamestomasino/howto/regex.md

 #### Matching Literals ####

 The simplest way to match something using Regex is to use a literal string.
-In this example, the top line is the string we are going to try and match.
-Regular expressions will appear below it between the `/.../` characters.
-Finally, the output of the match will appear on lines starting with `>`.
-The `>` character is just there to show you the result.
-It isn't part of the result itself.

 For example:

 	"The quick brown fox jumps over the lazy dog."
 	/quick/
 	> quick

+	"The quick brown fox jumps over the lazy dog."
 	/jum/
 	> jum

+	"The quick brown fox jumps over the lazy dog."
 	/moo/
 	>